Water soluble stabilizers for hand embroidery

 Drawing on water soluble stabilizer with a Friction pen

-Are water soluble stabilizers eco-friendly?
+Are Embroidery water soluble stabilizers eco-friendly?

 Even if it may look like it, these dissolvable fabrics are not made from actual plastic.
 The main ingredient of these stabilizers is polyvinyl alcohol (PVOH), a synthetic biodegradable polymer without toxic metals that does not release harmful chemicals when it degrades.